bnjf/pkt2flow/README.md

 further processing.
 This is why this program is born.

 The inner function of this program behaves using the 4-tuple (src_ip, dst_ip, src_port, dst_port)
-to seperate the packets into TCP or UDP flows.
+to separate the packets into TCP or UDP flows.
 Each flow will be saved into a pcap file named with 4-tuple and the timestamp of the first packet of the flow.
 The packets are saved in the order as read from the source.
 Any further processing like TCP resembling is not performed.
 The flow timeout is considered as 30 minutes which can be changed in pkt2flow.h.